What do Mackinac Island and Yellowstone have in common? They were the first two national parks in the United States.

 Tip: To get up close and personal with the watery wildlife of Mackinac Island, book a charter fishing trip in the Straits of Mackinac.

-Mackinac Island’s historic forts
+Mackinac Island’s Historic Forts

 Fort Mackinac sits high on the bluff overlooking Mackinac Island’s harbor and is hard to miss.
 But did you know there’s another historic fort on the island, too?
 Far above Fort Mackinac, on the highest point of Mackinac Island, is Fort Holmes.
 It’s an interesting spot for history buffs, and an incredible place to enjoy a picnic with panoramic views of the island below and the surrounding Straits of Mackinac.